This page deals specifically with the Facebook Profile Image. I also have a more detailed guide to using images on Facebook.

 In choosing a profile picture, choose something that will work well at small sizes.
 While the one that's displayed with the cover photo is a reasonable size, the same profile picture is also used much smaller elsewhere on Facebook like next to any comments you post.
 Also, remember that your profile picture is always public (as is your cover photo).

 It's always displayed as a square.
 You can upload a rectangular image, but it will be cropped to a square shape.

 It will be displayed at 170px by 170px on computers and 128px by 128px on smartphones.

 The thin white border is added automatically, and there's no way to remove it.

 The profile image that appears next to your name on comments and posts is the same image but is automatically scaled down to 40px by 40px.

 Uploading a New Profile Picture

-You’ll then get a basic cropping tool.
+You'll then get a basic cropping tool.
 Drag the corners of the box to change its size.
-Click in the box and drag to choose a different part of the image.
+Click inside the box and drag to choose a different part of the image.